Rest-Frame Optical Emission Lines in z~3.5 Lyman Break selected Galaxies: The Ubiquity of Unusually High [OIII]/Hbeta Ratios at 2 Gyr: Results and Discussion

 In all these models, a high [\ion{O}{3}] to H$\beta$ ratio implies a significantly lower \ion{O}{2} line strength, around 70 to 80\% of the H$\beta$ strength.
 This is indeed observed in high redshift galaxies \citep[see][]{nakajima2013}.

+There are other physical mechanisms proposed to raise the ionization parameter. \citet{stanway2014} suggests binary star populations can produce significantly elevated [\ion{O}{3}] to H$\beta$ ratios for stellar populations over $\sim$100 Myrs. \citet{steidel2014} shows that a 50,000K blackbody produces the necessary spectrum, in good agreement with the results of \citet{stanway2014}.
+Interestingly, \citet{erb2014} finds that the evidence for a harder ionizing spectrum also occurs in the Ly $\alpha$ emission. \citet{steidel2014}, \citet{masters2014}, \citet{shapley2015}, \citet{Jones2015}, \citet{sanders2015} and \citet{cowie2015} all find that the $z\sim2$ redshift population requires a different abundance ratio of N/O. Interestingly \citet{dopita2016} derives a new calibration of the N and O abundance and finds that this N/O shift is not required.
+The combination of a harder spectrum \citep[e.g.,][]{steidel2014}, or a higher electron density \citep[e.g.,][]{sanders2015}, along with possibly enhanced abundances can explain the location of high redshift galaxies in these excitation diagrams without any AGN contribution.

-The above models provide a physical explanation for the large emission line ratios we observe, namely a combination of a large ionization parameter and radiation pressure.
+The above models provide a physical explanation for the large emission line ratios we observe, namely a combination of a large ionization parameter, harder ionizing spectrum, and possibly radiation pressure.
 This implies that the conditions of star-formation are very different in these high redshift LBGs as compared with galaxies at the same stellar mass in the local universe.

 As was highlighted by \citet{brinchmann2008a} and \citet{brinchmann2008b}, galaxies with strong ionization parameters often have higher specific star-formation rates than the typical star-forming galaxies in the local universe.
 In Figure \ref{oxyssfr}, we plot the [\ion{O}{3}]/H$\beta$ specific star-formation rate of galaxies in our sample, combined with the galaxies from \citet{schenker2013} and \citet{troncoso2013}.
 We also show the location of local galaxies with star-formation rates of at least 2 \sfrun\ and classified as star-formation dominated by \citet{brinchmann2004}.
 While the typical $z\sim0$ star-forming galaxy shows low ratios of [\ion{O}{3}]$\lambda$5007 to H$\beta$ (only $\sim0.3$) and specific star-formation rates (SSFRs) of $\sim10^{-10}$ yr$^{-1}$, a small tail of the local population extends to significantly higher SSFRs and higher line ratios.
 Interestingly, this tail nicely connects up with the location of the $z\sim3-4$ sample.
 This suggests that (1) the ionization and/or the radiation pressure of HII regions is connected with the global SSFR, coupling a local and a galaxy-wide property, and (2) a small sub-sample of local star-forming galaxies exhibits similar conditions of star-formation as the $z\sim3-4$ population.
 These are the galaxies with similarly high SSFRs.
 Note, however, that these local galaxies on average have a factor 4-5$\times$ lower masses than our $z\sim3-4$ sample.